Elementary School Teachers

 My name is Jessica Krichbaum and this is my third year teaching second grade at the Denver Green School!
 Before moving out to Colorado I taught within the United Neighborhood Organization (UNO) teaching the first grade in Chicago, Illinois at UNO Soccer Academy.
 I graduated from Indiana University in Bloomington with a degree in Elementary Education, Special Education, and a Reading Specialist License.
 I guess you can say I have always had the "teacher gene".
 This was only confirmed for me during experiences in high school.
 I am so happy to be a part of the DGS community doing the only job I could ever see myself in!

 I am a Denver native and so excited to be working at DGS!
-I am entering my fourth year at DGS and my seventh year of teaching in Denver.
+I have been teaching at DGS since 2014 and am excited for another year.
 I received my undergraduate degree from The University of the South Sewanee and my first graduate degree from the University of Colorado Denver.
-I am currently working on a second Masters Degree at the University of Colorado Denver in Elementary Reading and Writing.
-I received my teaching license through the Stanley British Primary School Teacher Preparation Program.
+This summer I received my second Masters Degree at the University of Colorado Denver in Elementary Reading and Writing Curriculum and Instruction.
+I received my teaching license through the Stanley British Primary School Teacher Preparation Program in 2012.
 During the school year I also coach Field Hockey at East High School.
-I recently adopted a puppy with my fiancé.
-I enjoy cooking, baking, and all things outdoors.
+I recently got married.
+My husband and I enjoy gardening, hiking and adventuring around the world with our puppy Otter.

 Julie Cruz, 3rd Grade Teacher